Top 3 Examples of Scenario Planning and Analysis

 - What if our sales representative ramp rate is 20% longer than expected — and how does that affect overall revenue goals?

 No matter how good you are at forecasting, any of these what-if questions could derail your plans.
-And it’s finance’s job to provide executives and business partners with the complete picture of all potential outcomes and future possibilities.
+And it’s finance’s job to provide executives, business partners, and key stakeholders with the complete picture of all potential outcomes and future scenarios.
 When you can quickly update a model to answer these questions, you put yourself in a position to make more informed decisions about when to be aggressive with hiring and when it’s a better time to be more conservative.

 Example 2: Product Release Planning